Transportation Providers

 Fares: Clallam Transit service is fare-free for all passengers except for the Strait Shot, the Hurricane Ridge Shuttle, and Clallam Connect service outside of regular service areas.
 On those routes, reduced or free fares are available for seniors, people with disabilities, youth, veterans, and Peninsula College students.
 Mobile ticketing is available through Token Ticketing, a phone-based app that enables cashless fare payment.

-Jefferson Transit is the public transportation agency serving Jefferson County with fixed-route and complementary ADA demand-response services.
+JEFFERSON TRANSIT is the public transportation agency serving Jefferson County with fixed-route and complementary ADA demand-response services.
 Starting in 2026, most service is available seven days a week.

 • The Port Townsend shuttle provides regularly scheduled circulator access throughout the city.
 The corridor connecting uptown and downtown enjoys 20-minute service frequency.